dillon-bostwick/async-recursive/README.md

 ```

 ### Basic behavior
 If called as an ES6 Promise, then the worker can itself be a Promise.
-Either way,
-the worker can always be a function with the arguments value and callback.
-The worker's
-callback can take an error argument, which if truthy, will prematurely terminate the
-traversal in a similar fashion to how Promise.all will break the iteration if anything fails.
-If you choose to define your worker as a Promise, then you can reject to get the same behavior.
+Regardless of whether Promises or callbacks are used, the worker can always be a function with the arguments value and callback.
+The worker's callback can take an error argument, which if truthy, will prematurely terminate the traversal in a similar fashion to how Promise.all will break the iteration if any Promise fails.
+If you choose to define your worker as a Promise, then you can reject from your worker to get the same behavior.

 ### Options: